wangchning/vocabulary/Vocabulary.md

 ### inherently
 Some people enjoy your inherently cheerful nature, but it drives other people crazy because they find you annoyingly perky.

+### introduce
+- Let me introduce myself: my name is John Smish.
+- If your roommate never cleans up after herself, you might try to introduce some new housekeeping policies.
+Or, introduce yourself to someone who is looking for a new roommate.
+- A new word processor was introduced.
+- The government is having to introduce some difficult changes, particularly in moving over to a market economy.

+### invincible
+: impossible to defeat or overcome
+- The loss proved that the team is not invincible.
+- He was thoroughly persuaded of this invincibility, that he felt there was no occasion to prove it.
+- Gibraltar may be strong, but ideas are impregnable, and bestow on the hero their invincibility.

 ### involution
 A function, transformation, or operator that is euqal to its inverse, i.e. which gives the identity when applied to itself.